taolson/Admiran/doc/Language.md

     case tupval of
       (a, _) -> a       || strictly extract the fst component of a tuple

-As in definitions and library directives, case expressions are layout sensitive, with the first lexeme after the `of` setting the indentation for the rest of the case alternates.
+As in definitions and library directives, case expressions are layout sensitive, with the first token after the `of` setting the indentation for the rest of the case alternates.
 Case alternates can also be placed on the same line, separated by a semicolon: